 Lock It Up

-If you’ve got holiday travel plans, keep your home safe from break-ins.
+If you’re leaving the house, make sure to keep your home safe from break-ins.
 Lock all doors and windows, and turn your home phone’s volume down so no one hears unanswered phone calls.
 Bring all valuables with you or lock them in a secure place.
 Never leave keys under a doormat; leave them with a nearby family member or trusted neighbor instead.

 How do you keep your home safe during the holidays?
 Tell us in the comments!